stephenHahn88/SchenkerDataset/README.md

 For questions and access to the **full private dataset**, please contact the first author, Stephen Ni-Hahn, at stephen(dot)hahn(at)duke(dot)edu.
 The private dataset will only be released for academic purposes.

-For the latest version of our notation software, please visit [schenker-notation.netlify.app](schenker-notation.netlify.app)
+For the latest version of our notation software, please visit [schenker-notation.netlify.app](schenker-notation.netlify.app).

 ## Contribute!